-case the rulings of the trial court [in combination] deprived Chambers of a fair trial" by unjustifiably interfering with his fundamental right to defend himself.
-As the Court explained, while an accused exercising that right "must comply with established rules of procedure and evidence designed to assure both fairness and reliability in the ascertainment of guilt and innocence," the evidentiary restrictions imposed on Chambers were not designed or implemented to serve those purposes.
+trial" by unjustifiably interfering with his fundamental right to defend himself.
+63 As the Court explained, while an accused exercising that right "must comply with established rules of procedure and evidence designed to assure both fairness and reliability in the ascertainment of guilt and innocence," 64 the evidentiary restrictions imposed on Chambers were not designed or implemented to serve those purposes.

-The rule that a party may not impeach his own witness was, in the Court's words, "a remnant of primitive English trial practice" that "bears little present relationship to the realities of the criminal process" in the present day.
-65 The rule "has been condemned," the Court added, "as archaic, irrational, and potentially destructive of the truth-gathering process."66 In addition, while the Court acknowledged that the "materialistic limitation" of the declarationagainst-interest hearsay exception to statements against pecuniary interest "might serve some valid state purpose by excluding untrustworthy testimony" in some cases, "[t]he hearsay statements involved in this case were originally made and subsequently offered at trial under circumstances that provided considerable assurance of their reliability."67 Each confession was made "spontaneously to a close acquaintance shortly after the murder had oc-
+The rule that a party may not impeach his own witness was, in the Court's words, "a remnant of primitive English trial practice" that "bears little present relationship to the realities of the criminal process" in the present day.65 The rule "has been condemned," the Court added, "as archaic, irrational, and potentially destructive of the truth-gathering process."66 In addition, while the acknowledged that the "materialistic limitation" of the declaration-against-interest hearsay exception to statements against pecuniary interest "might serve some valid state purpose by excluding untrustworthy testimony" in some cases, "[t]he hearsay statements involved in this case were originally made and subsequently offered at trial under circumstances that provided considerable assurance of their reliability."67 Each confession made was "spontaneously to a close acquaintance shortly after occurred"; "each one murder had corroborated by some other evidence in the case": "each confession here was in a very real sense selfincriminatory and unquestionably against [the declarant's] interest"; and "[f]inally, if there was any question about the truthfulness of the extrajudicial statements, McDonald was present in the courtroom and was under oath" and subject to crossexamination and observation by the jury.68 Given also that McDonald's out-of-court confessions were "critical" to Chambers's defense, implicating his "constitutional rights directly affecting ascertainment of guilt," the Court concluded that Mississippi's "hearsay rule may not be applied mechanistically to defeat the ends of justice."69

-Id. at 296.
+Id. at 296 n.8.